 The entrance to the Long Stairs separates the Cooperage from the esteemed ‘House of Tides’ restaurant next door.
-This building seemingly has an 18th century exterior but its interior reveals that it is a merchants’ house dating back to the late 16th and early 17th century.
+This building seemingly has an eighteenth century exterior but its interior reveals that it is a merchants’ house dating back to the late sixteenth and early seventeenth century.
 It was once the home of the Clavering family who later moved to Axwell Park near Blaydon.

 Across the street, The Quayside pub beneath the High Level Bridge occupies extensive riverside warehouses dating back to the early 1500s.
 At the east end of the Close, near the Breakneck Stairs, remnants of the town wall can be seen where the Close Gate stood near the river.
 Towering high above everything else further up the river bank is the massive Turnbull warehouse of the 1890s in Queens Lane.
 Now apartments, it was originally built for a printing works.

 Sandgate and City Road : Keelmen’s Quarter

 In the eighteenth century the Methodist preacher John Wesley called Sandgate “the poorest and most contemptible part of the town” but enjoyed preaching there.
 He is remembered in nearby Wesley Square.
 On his first visit to Newcastle in 1742 the remarks in his journal about his first impressions of the town make interesting reading:

 Sandgate was a virtually separate town with a distinct culture being home to a tough breed of boatmen called the keelmen.
 By the eighteenth century there were 1,600 Newcastle keelmen, with most living in Sandgate’s crowded streets.

 Keelmen often intermarried and wore their own distinct clothes, not just at work but in a social context too where they wore blue jackets, yellow waistcoats, belled trousers and black silk hats, tied with ribbons.